richardjlyon/richardlyon-blog/content/passive house/2013-05-01-start-at-the-beginning.md

 ---
 layout: post
 title: Start at the beginning
-subtitle: And so it begins
+description: And so it begins
 date: 2013-05-01
-draft: true
 ---

-I have [some land][1].
-I have [a book][2], a [talented architect][3], some drawings, and a vague picture in my mind of what I want.
+I have some land, a book{{< sidenote reference="sn-book" >}}Cotterrel, J. 2012. <i>"The Passivhaus Handbook: A practical guide to constructing and retrofitting buildings for ultra-low energy performance"</i>{{< /sidenote >}}, some drawings, and a vague picture in my mind of what I want.

 I have some time, and some money, neither in particularly large quantity.

 I have some badgers, and some bats, and some trees, each the subject of different people's affection.

 And I have a large tank, the former Barnton water supply.

+{{% figure src="front.jpeg" for="Pic-front" %}}Kingswood from the road.{{% /figure %}}

-My job is to construct a home that is comfortable to live in, beautiful to look at, sympathetic to its surrounding, acceptable to my neighbours and planners and, above all else, requires almost no energy to heat.
+My goal is to construct a home that is comfortable to live in, beautiful to look at, sympathetic to its surrounding, acceptable to my neighbours and planners and, above all else, requires almost no energy to heat.

 ## Why no energy to heat?

 It would be fashionable here to profess an interest in icecaps and polar bears, weather patterns and droughts, sea levels and flooded coastal cities, and all these things would be relevant.
-If it is true that we have [come within five years of triggering irreversible climate change][4] then the carbon dioxide emissions associated with heating our homes matters.
+If it is true that we have come within five years of triggering irreversible climate change{{< sidenote reference="sn-soaa" >}}Guardian.
+2011. <i>"World headed for irreversible climate change in five years, IEA warns "</i>, 9 Nov <a href="http://www.guardian.co.uk/environment/2011/nov/09/fossil-fuel-infrastructure-climate-change">[link]</a>{{< /sidenote >}} then the carbon dioxide emissions associated with heating our homes matters.

 But my motivation is far more immediate than that.